omeka/omeka-s-enduser/docs/content/items.md

 - Edit selected: edit only the items that are selected on the page
 - Edit all: edit all the items returned by a search (default is all items)
 - Delete selected: delete only the items that are selected on the page
-- Delete all: delete all the items returned by a search (default is all items)
+- Delete all: delete all the items returned by a search (default is all items).

 Choose one of these options and then click "Go".

+### Batch editing

 **Batch editing** items takes you to a new page.
 The items being edited will display on the right side in a drawer, while the batch edit form gives you the following options: